Professional Development Guidelines

 - Activity that is part of a required course or curriculum, or that will be used towards course credit or certification.

-- Artistic events of which the applicant is a participant.
+- Artistic events of which the applicant is a paid participant.

 - Attendance at artistic events solely as an audience member.